katiemtroll/Stocks_Analysis/README.md

             Next j

-    ' Return back to the worksheet where we're placing data and include the updates inside the loop so that it changes for each i.
+    'Return back to the worksheet where we're placing data and include the updates inside the loop so that it changes for each i.
     Worksheets("All Stocks Analysis").Activate
     Cells(4 + i, 1).Value = Ticker
     Cells(4 + i, 2).Value = TotalVolume
-        ' this is the yearly return calculation Cells(4 + i, 3).Value = (EndingPrice / StartingPrice) - 1
+        'this is the yearly return calculation
+    Cells(4 + i, 3).Value = (EndingPrice / StartingPrice) - 1

         'Color formatting